Conservation Biology (Biology 45300)

 You will gain personal experience at this by advocating for an endangered or threatened species and part of your grade will depend on your success.

-The course meets on Wednesdays from 12:30to 3:30pm in the Ornithology classroom at the American Museum of Natural History.
-It is limited to 20 students.
+The course meets on Wednesday from 12:30-3:15 in the Ornithology classroom at the American Museum of Natural History.
+It is limited to 30 students.

 Contact information for rf rockwell is: